MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsDiagnosticHeaderConfiguration.md

 ```

 ### -LocalStore
-**Below Content Applies To:** Lync Server 2010

-Retrieves the diagnostic header configuration data from the local replica of the  Central Management store rather than from the Central Management store itself.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Retrieves the diagnostic header configuration data from the local replica of the Central Management store rather than from the Central Management store itself.

 ```yaml
 Type: SwitchParameter